At a glance

 “It became clear that security could not rely on periodic checks alone,” Robin says.
 “It needed to fit into how we build and ship software.”

-When evaluating solutions, Smartendr looked for a way to test security realistically without slowing development.
+When evaluating solutions, Smartendr looked for security testing that reflected real-world attack behavior without slowing development.

 “Aikido fit our way of working.
 It integrates into our development flow, gives continuous feedback, and focuses on real, actionable risks instead of noise.”